 The copper wire for grounding TV and telephone must be no smaller than #10 AWG. #8 wire would probably be too big for most demarcation terminals.

-Additionally all interior metal piping must be bonded to each other with jumpers around water meters, water filters, and other devices whose removal would interrupt ground continuity.
+Additionally all interior metal piping must be bonded to each other using water pipe ground clamps with wire jumpers around water meters, water filters, and other devices whose removal would interrupt ground continuity.

 The hot and cold metal water pipes must have a jumper between them.
 This is usually done at the water heater.
 Although the code requires gas pipes to be bonded, some local areas do not want that.
 Best to check with your local building department about bonding the gas pipe.